Responsible Supply Chain | ESG | Lam Research

 Our supplier engagement approach

-Lam engages with suppliers throughout our relationship.
-We use country-level risk data to inform our overall supplier engagement and assessment strategy.
+Lam strives to engage with suppliers throughout our relationship.
+We use country-level risk data to inform our overall direct supplier engagement and assessment strategy.

 Before contracting with a supplier, Lam conducts due diligence using a risk-based approach.